OJ17/things-I-learned-wiki/docs/Improvement/Other life improvement suggestions/other-life-improvement-ideas.md

 Buy pre-cooked food to save cooking time / Essentially you should try and outsource certain activities, so you can focus your attention on higher quality ones.

+Put a time cost on every hour you spend (i.e. value your time at $50 per hour, and adjust your behaviour accordingly)